vldmrkl/airdrop-cli/README.md

 This is a command line tool that allows you to share files and URLs with Apple devices using AirDrop from your terminal.

 ## Installation

+### Prerequisites
+You need to have Xcode version 11.4 or higher installed.

 ### Homebrew
 ```
 brew install vldmrkl/formulae/airdrop-cli